dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 ## Deploy NSX Container Plugin (NCP)

+### Editing Paramaters in Configmap for NCP.ini

 Another yml file, "ncp-deployment.yml" will be used to deploy NSX Container Plugin.
 This yml file is provided in the content of the NSX Container Plugin zip file that was downloaded from My.VMware portal.

-However, before moving forward, NSX-T specific environmental parameters need to be configured in the configmap section of the yml file.
+However, before moving forward, NSX-T specific environmental parameters need to be configured.
+The yml file contains a configmap for the configuration of the ncp.ini file for the NCP.
 Basically most of the parameters are commented out with a "#" character.
 The definitions of each parameter are in the yml file itself.

 The "ncp-deployment.yml" file can simply be edited with a text editor.
 The parameters in the file that are used in this environment has "#" removed.
 Below is a list and explanation of each :